invictus-ir/aws-cheatsheet/README.md

 |                           |                         | ChangePassword             | DisassociateFromMasterAccount | GetAccountAuthorizationDetails |                   |                       |                         |                         |                           |
 |                           |                         |                            | DisassociateMembers      | StopMonitoringMembers     |                       |                       |                         |                         |                           |

-Please note that the table structure assumes an equal number of columns for each row.
-If your actual CSV data differs in structure, please let me know, and I'll adjust the table accordingly.